michaelnisi/fanboy/README.md

 ### Limiting suggestions and search results

-Both, `suggest` and `search`, take a limit parameter, letting you limit the number of search results, which defaults to 50.
+Both, `suggest` and `search`, take a limit parameter, letting you limit the number of results, which defaults to 50.

 ### Looking up a guid